marinalexs/esce_ml/paper.md

 The use cases of ESCE span a range of research areas that utilize machine learning models and deal with large, complex datasets.
 An illustrative example of ESCE's application is found in the study "Performance reserves in brain-imaging-based phenotype prediction" [@schulz2022].
 This research leveraged ESCE to investigate performace ceilings of machine learning models operating on brain imaging data.

+# Acknowledgements

+The project was funded by the DFG (414984028/CRC-1404 FONDA).

 # References